ART 13 3-D Design Concepts, San Jose State University, Spring 2014

 Black Light Miniature Golf Course

 Assignment 1: Construct a sculptural obstacle or hole for our class Black Light Miniature Golf Course that utilizes geometric abstraction.
 Select materials with an emphasis on recycled and reclaimed materials, using primarily wood, metal, and plastic.
 Form should be the primary focus and surface treatment secondary.
-Individually you are only responsible for one object that will combine with your classmates’ work to make an entire hole.
+Individually you are only responsible for one object that will combine with your classmates’ work to make an entire course.
 We will work as a class to create a cohesive final product including everyone's objects.
 Then, of course, we will play the Black Light Miniature Golf Course and have a pizza party.

 Toys and Play